sebaslogen/resaca/resacahilt/README.md

 ```
 </details>

+# Hilt versioning warning ⚠️

+Make sure your app uses the same version (or newer) than the Hilt version included in `resacahilt` to avoid KSP compilation errors.
+See this file for the latests version used: https://github.com/sebaslogen/resaca/blob/main/gradle/libs.versions.toml

+For more info, see original issue comment https://github.com/sebaslogen/resaca/issues/225#issuecomment-3248046031.

 # Assisted Injection

 Assisted injection is a dependency injection (DI) pattern that is used to construct an object where some parameters may be provided by the DI framework and